natliblux/browsertrix-crawler-deduplication/README.md

     dedup-regex-pattern:<id>

 where `id` is simply a name you can give to the rule.
 You can define as many rules as you want.
+Note that the deduplication process works perfectly fine without any user-defined rules, it will simply fail to detect dynamically changing elements on a page.

 The value corresponding to each key is then the regular expression you wish to use.
 We will illustrate this with a small example.